textcreationpartnership/A00193/README.md

 ##Content Summary##

 #####Front#####
-Interrogatories to bee enquyred of by the churche-wardens and sworne-menne within the diocesse of Li
+¶ Interrogatories to bee enquyred of by the Churche-wardens and Sworne-menne within the Dioceſſe of
 #####Body#####
+〈2 pages missing〉from the Archdeacons iuriſdiction) exhibited a true Certificate in writing, vnder t
+    _ The Tenour of the Othe, miniſtred to the Church-wardens and Sworn-men.

 **Types of content**